anandu06dev/ng4StarterKit/README.md

 ## Repository (State Management Service)

-Build a basic state management service to share state and communicate state changes using Angular's change detection, along with the operations, transformations, and rules for creating, manipulating and storing that data.
-Use a state management service for any type of application data that requires state or storage management.
-Let's have a look at how to define a state management service for a customer entity:
+Build a basic repository to share state and communicate state changes using Angular's change detection, along with the operations, transformations, and rules for creating, manipulating and storing that data.
+Use a repository for any type of application data that requires state or storage management.
+Let's have a look at how to define a basic repository for the customer domain:

 ```
 @Injectable